Frequently Asked Questions

 How do I get involved with a particular committee?
 The Club Manager has a list of all our committee chairpersons and members.
 You may also mention your interest to anyone on the Board of Directors.

 When was the last assessment and is one planned?
 The last assessment was in 1999 when we proactively dredged the harbor because of very low water levels.
-We are in the process of completing a major two year repaving of the parking lot that is being funded from our cash reserves.
+We have repaved a portion of parking lot, added patio furniture and firepit and installed new pool fence and landscaping in the last several years from cash reserves.